In this article:

 - Subtract the total cash outflow from the total cash inflow.
 This will give you your net cash flow

-But measuring the financial health of your business requires knowing more than just net cash flow (NCF).
+But measuring the financial health of your business requires knowing more than just net flow (NCF).
 You should also calculate operating cash flow (OCF), cash flow from investing (CFI), and cash flow from financing activities (CFF).
 American Express provides good formulas for making these calculations:

 Operating Cash Flow